I visited a teeth-straightening startup and found out I needed a root canal

 Below, you can see the 3D scan.

-Next is looking in between the teeth.
+Next is looking in-between the teeth.
 From here, the idea is to get a much more holistic view, Dr. Aamodt said.
 This is where things got interesting.

 If you look at the bottom left of the photo, under my back bottom tooth, you can see a dark circle below the tooth.
-Dr. Kjeld gently pointed that out to me.
+Dr. Aamodt gently pointed that out to me.

 “That tells me there’s bacteria living inside of your jaw,” he explained.
 “A lot of people have this.
 It’s pretty common so don’t beat yourself up for it.”